|120B.019||REPEALING PROFILE OF LEARNING STATUTES AND RULES.|

 (5) the amount and type of revenue attributed to each education site as defined in section 123B.04.

-(b) The school board shall publish the report in the local newspaper with the largest circulation in the district or by mail.
+(b) The school board shall publish the report in the local newspaper with the largest circulation in the district, by mail, or by electronic means such as the district Web site.
+If electronic means are used, school districts must publish notice of the report in a periodical of general circulation in the district.
+School districts must make copies of the report available to the public on request.
 The board shall make a copy of the report available to the public for inspection.
 The board shall send a copy of the report to the commissioner of education by October 15 of each year.

 (1) the name of each committee member and the date when that member's term expires;